 Isn't it amazing that God often gives us the opportunity to return to others what he has been so generous in giving to us!
-That's what this story is about: whether or not we will treat others as God has treated us.
-Of course, the forgiven servant shows himself to be unforgiving.
-Unfortunately we miss a key point of this parable because of translation and monetary equivalences.
-The unforgiving servant had been forgiven a huge debt— a debt he could never repay.
-A talent was a unit of money that only cities or governments traded in because it was such a huge amount.
-The unforgiving servant owed ten thousand talents!
-He would never ever in 10 lifetimes be able to pay off the debt.
-But what he was asked to forgive was not a small amount.
-It was 100 denarii.
-While our translation has "a few dollars" given as a translation, we really need to put into perspective how much money this smaller debt actually was.
-A Roman soldier earned 100 denarii per year.
-A soldier was in the middle to upper middle income bracket of the day.
-So forget the exact dollar amount and understand it this way.
-Could you easily forgive a debt owed you by someone if it amounted to one third of your yearly paycheck?
+That's what this story is about: whether or not we treat others as God treats us.
+Unfortunately, the forgiven servant in the story shows himself to be unforgiving.
+The unforgiving servant had been forgiven a huge debt (Matthew 18:24) — a debt he could never repay.
+The original Greek and some older English translations say the amount was "ten thousand talents," where a talent was a unit of money related primarily to governmental budgets because it was such a huge amount.
+The unforgiving servant would never ever in even 10 lifetimes have been able to pay off the debt.
+But what his fellow servant asked him to forgive was not a small amount.
+It was equivalent to one-third of the annual pay of a Roman soldier, who was in the middle to upper-middle income bracket of the day.
+So forget the exact dollar amount and understand it this way: Could you easily forgive a debt owed you by someone if it amounted to one-third of your yearly paycheck?
 Ouch!
 That's a serious debt.
-However, when compared with 10,000 talents, it's nothing.
-The issue for us is whether or not we will return the same generosity of forgiveness as we have received.
+However, when compared with ten thousand talents, it's nothing.
+The issue for us is whether or not we will return the same generosity of forgiveness as we have received from God.
 We may have been wronged significantly, but it is nothing compared to what we have been given!

 Holy God, you have forgiven me by the sacrifice of your Son.
-I want to forgive those I have held grudges against or let an unforgiving heart grow cold against.
+I want to forgive those I have held grudges against or have let an unforgiving heart grow cold against.
 I want to forgive as you have forgiven me because I want to reflect the grace of Christ.
-Dear Father, please help me live treating the specific people I now hold in my heart with forgiveness.
-In Jesus' name I pray.
+Dear Father, please help me live being forgiving to the specific people I now hold in my heart.
+In Jesus' name, I pray.
 Amen.

 Related Scripture Readings